danieltjw/aifutures/README.md

 ### Caretaker Preferences

 - Preservation of well-being
-    - Humans have informational value and harming us (or turning us into paperclips) will reduce it
+    - Humans can create informational value and harming us (or turning us into paperclips) will reduce it
+    - Motivate us to maintain a healthy lifestyle
+        - Healthy humans create more informational value
 - Exploration over Exploitation (Survival)
     - leads to increase informational value
         - even failed explorations will have informational value